tpujianto/location-intelligence/content/posts/into-python.md

 5
 ```

 In the above code, pound signs (#) were used to add comments.
 Comments in Python are parts of the code not executed my the computer.
-It is usually used by developers to add human readable information to future readers.
+It is usually used by developers to add human readable notes to future readers.

 #### Dictionaries

-Dictionaries are another data type in Python, that are used to hold, what is called, key-value pairs.
-Which means, you can develop a concise form to consistent name a collection of objects.
+Dictionaries are another data type in Python that are used to hold what are called, key-value pairs.
+At the simplest level, a key-value pair is just two values, one of which you have designated to be a "key" and the other you have designated to be the "value".

 ```
 a = {'building_name': 'Chrysler', 'address': '405 Lexington Av', 'height': 274}
 ```

-In this example, a dictionary is defined to hold a series of attributes related to a single book, its title, type, and weight.
+In this example, we use a dictionary (key-value pairs) to define the attributes of a building – it's address, height, and name.
 Dictionaries are created using curly brackets *{}* or via the *dict()* function.

 To retrieve an attribute value is as simple as calling the specific *key*.